christian-blum/ESP32-Key-Debouncer/README.md

 ```

 You don't have to use the library's ability to call handlers; just poll `myKey.isPressed()` instead if you prefer to make your life miserable.
-We all have our fetishs and there's no need to be ashamed.
+We all have our fetishs and quirks, and there's no need to be ashamed of them.

 ## Documentation (kind of)